 - Walking is allowed in Giethoorn, but pay attention to the 1.5 meter distance when passing to others outside your household

-- People from multiple households are only allowed to rent a boat in Giethoorn village if the 1.5 meter distance can be guaranteed
+- People from multiple households are not allowed to rent a boat in Giethoorn village if the 1.5 meter distance can be guaranteed

-Anyone aged 13 and over is urged to wear a non-medical mask in all publicly accessible buildings and covered areas such as:
+Anyone aged 13 and over is required to wear a non-medical mask in all publicly accessible buildings and covered areas such as:

 - Museums (closed)

 - Railway stations

 If you travel in the Netherlands by public transport, you should keep in mind that wearing a non-medical mask is mandatory.

 - Vegetable shops

 Are you with people in the car from another household?

 Then there may be a maximum of 2 people in the car.
 This maximum does not apply if you are in the car with family members from your own household.

 Whether or not you wear a non-medical mouthcap in the car depends on the situation: